Duke-MatSci/nanomine/README.md

 NanoMine Nanocomposites Data Resource

 ##### NOTE: Prototype code.
 Some approaches will change.
 Monitor this README for updates.
-# NanoMine
-NanoMine Nanocomposites Data Resource

-##### NOTE: Prototype code.
-Some approaches will change.
-Monitor this README for updates.

 # Installation
 #### (REQUIRES ubuntu 16.04 -- 18.04 will not work yet)